robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 ### Data Cleaning

-The data doesn’t require any kind of transformation and the data types are aligned with their purpose
+The data doesn’t require any kind of transformation and the data types are aligned with their purpose.

 ```python
 print(df.dtypes)